secretkeylabs/sats-connect-example/README.md

 ## This repo is read-only now.
-Please see the /example directory in sats-connect for an actively maintained example app ##
+Please see [sats-connect](https://github.com/secretkeylabs/sats-connect/tree/develop/example) for an actively maintained example app ##

 # Sats Connect Example